Dolphin-Devs/FridgeMaster/README.md

 - **AWS Certificate Manager**: Ensures secure communication via HTTPS.
 - **GitHub Actions**: Configured a deployment pipeline.
 When changes are pushed to the frontend's main branch, the pipeline automatically triggers deployment, ensuring efficient and seamless updates.

+## 🛠 Development Approach
+This project was developed using:
+- **Agile methodology**: Task tracking and sprint planning were managed via Azure DevOps Boards.
+- **Technical documentation**: System architecture and database schema were designed following detailed documentation to ensure scalability and maintainability.

 ## 🤝 Contribution & Feedback
 If you want to say **thank you** or/and support active development of Fridge Mater:
 - Add a [GitHub Star](https://github.com/eunyoungKim0728/FridgeMaster) to the project.